strimzi/proposals/056-zk-kraft-migration.md

 zookeeper.connect=<connection-to-zookeeper>
 ```

-Finally, the operator rolls the brokers.
+Finally, the operator, via the `KafkaRoller`, rolls the brokers and waits for them to be ready.
+The current reconciliation ends.
-After the rolling, the internal Apache Kafka migration component starts the actual metadata migration and the operator has to wait for it to be completed to move to the next phase.
+With brokers rolled, the internal Apache Kafka migration component starts the actual metadata migration, asynchronously, and the operator has to wait for it to be completed to move to the next phase.

-Checking the migration progress can be done using some of the exposed migration metrics.
+**_Status changes_**

-The FSM moves to `Migration` state first, while migration is ongoing, and finally to the `DualWrite` state.
+The FSM moves to `Migration` state and stays there while migration is ongoing.

+---

+While migration is running, it's still possible to not move forward with finalizing the migration but rolling back instead.

+**_Preconditions_**

+The FSM is in the `Migration` state (as per `Kafka.status.migrationState` field).
+The migration is ongoing.

+**_Trigger_**

-In both states, the user can rollback the process by applying the `strimzi.io/kraft-migration: pre-migration` on the `Kafka` custom resource.
+The user can rollback the process by applying the `strimzi.io/kraft-migration: pre-migration` annotation on the `Kafka` custom resource.

+**_Actions_**

-In this case, the operator configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
+In this case, the operator starts a reconciliation an, via the `KafkaReconciler` component, configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
-Finally, the operator rolls the brokers and wait for them to be ready again.
+Finally, the operator rolls the brokers, via the `KafkaRoller`, and waits for them to be ready again.
+The current reconciliation ends.

+**_Status changes_**

 The FSM moves back to the `WaitBrokersInMigration`, so actually at the beginning of the Phase 2.

+---

+While migration is running, the operator has to check for its status and if it's finished and KRaft controllers are working in "dual write" mode.
-If the user doesn't rollback the migration, next step is to move brokers and controllers out of migration and using KRaft only in Phase 3/4.
+This way the next step will be to move brokers and controllers out of migration and using KRaft only in Phase 3/4.

+**_Preconditions_**

+The FSM is in the `Migration` state (as per `Kafka.status.migrationState` field).
+The migration is ongoing.

+**_Trigger_**

+A periodic reconciliation is triggered.

+**_Actions_**

+The operator checks the Kafka migration metrics by using the Kafka Agent client in order to verify the status of the migration on the Apache Kafka cluster.
+The current reconciliation ends.

+**_Status changes_**

+If the migration finished, the FSM moves to the `DualWrite` state.
+If the migration is still ongoing, the FSM stays in the `Migration` state.

 #### Phase 3/4: Migrating brokers and controllers to full KRaft

+At the beginning of this phase, the user has the last opportunity to rollback the migration process.

+**_Preconditions_**

+The FSM is in the `DualWrite` state (as per `Kafka.status.migrationState` field).

+**_Trigger_**

+The user can rollback the process by applying the `strimzi.io/kraft-migration: pre-migration` annotation on the `Kafka` custom resource.

+**_Actions_**

+In this case, the operator starts a reconciliation and, via the `KafkaReconciler` component, configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
+Finally, the operator rolls the brokers, via the `KafkaRoller`, and waits for them to be ready again.
+The current reconciliation ends.

+**_Status changes_**

+The FSM moves back to the `WaitBrokersInMigration`, so actually at the beginning of the Phase 2.

+---

+If the user doesn't rollback the migration, next step is to finalize the migration process.

+**_Preconditions_**

-In the `DualWrite` state, the operator expects the user desire to finalize the migration, having a full KRaft based cluster and ZooKeeper out of the picture.
+The FSM is in the `DualWrite` state (as per `Kafka.status.migrationState` field) and the operator expects the user desire to finalize the migration, having a full KRaft based cluster and ZooKeeper out of the picture.

+**_Trigger_**

 The user applies the `strimzi.io/kraft-migration: post-migration` annotation to the `Kafka` custom resource.

+**_Actions_**

-The operator updates the brokers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
+The operator starts a reconciliation and, via the `KafkaReconciler` component, updates the brokers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
 It also has to replace the `broker.id` with `node.id`.

 ```shell